 ** For rabbits, vaccinations for myxomatosis and VHD (there are now two strains - VHD/RHD1 and VHD/RHD2) will also need to be budgeted for.
 From May 2020 there is a new vaccine which protects against all three diseases.
 Due to the seriousness of these diseases, and in particular RHD2, all babies will be vaccinated before they leave me.
 The cost for this is £40 with a basic health check and £55 with a full health check at my vets.
 You will receive a vaccination card as a reminder of when the vaccine needs to be redone the following year.

 ** You may also wish to insure your pet in case of any unexpected or expensive vet’s bills.

 ** This is a hobby not a business - I breed for the satisfaction that I get out of it and in the hope that I will perhaps breed a rabbit good enough for the show table!

 Unlike some other breeders, I do not over-breed my pets - I will only have one or two litters from each breeding doe or sow per year.
-All money I receive from selling babies goes back into their upkeep (food, bedding, vet’s bills, vaccinations, toys, etc).
+All money I receive from the sale of babies goes towards the costs I have had in rearing them (pellets, hay, greens, readigrass, bedding,etc).

 ** No babies are sold until they are at least ten weeks old (rabbits) or six weeks old (guinea pigs).
 The minimum age at which to sell baby rabbits was increased in 2015 by the British Rabbit Council from 8 weeks to 10 weeks, as a responsible breeder I also changed to 10 weeks.
 Please do not expect them to be ready at an earlier age.
 If for any reason I feel that an animal is not ready to leave here I will keep it for longer until it goes to its new home.